 What You Can Do

 There are numerous opportunities for participants to contribute to making the Fall Meeting a green event.
 Here are a few:

 - Recycle your badge before you leave.
 We’ll have boxes available for you to drop off your badge holder so that we can reuse them for the next conference.

 - In addition to paper, cans, and bottles, remember that you can recycle your poster as well.
 All posters are recyclable, as long as they aren’t laminated.

 - Plan to take BART around the city and to/from the airport.
-Fall Meeting attendees can pre-purchase vouchers for a easy and quick to travel to their hotel.
+Fall Meeting attendees can pre-purchase vouchers for an easy and quick way to travel to their hotels.
 A portion of the proceeds from those vouchers will be donated to Save the Bay.
 Not only that, but using BART saves up 10 pounds of CO2 per trip.

 - Consider bringing your own water bottle/coffee mug to the meeting.
 Water fountains are available throughout the convention center, and 16,000 people switching to tap can make quite an impact!